Diocese of Rockford: 1800 to 1907

 When the Vatican erected the Diocese of Bardstown in Kentucky in 1808, it gained jurisdiction over the Illinois area.
 The jurisdiction over northern Illinois shifted in 1834 to the Diocese of St. Louis.
 The first Catholic mass in Elgin was conducted by two French missionaries in 1837.

 With the creation of the Diocese of Chicago in 1843, northern Illinois was transferred from the Diocese of St. Louis.
 The Rockford area would be part of the Diocese of Chicago, followed by the Archdiocese of Chicago, for the next 64 years.

 In Elgin, the first Catholic church, St. Mary's, opened in 1851.
 That same year, Bishop James Van de Velde of Chicago purchased land for the first Catholic church in Aurora.
 The first Catholic church in Rockford was St. James, founded in 1853.
 The first parochial school in the city was started in 1855.
+The footprint of the diocese continued to expand during this time with the dedication of a parish church in DeKalb in 1861.

+In 1899, the Sisters of the Third Order of St. Francis opened St. Anthony Hospital in Rockford.
+Today it is OSF Saint Anthony Medical Center.
+Saint Joseph Hospital in Elgin was founded in 1901.